 In order to fill the large gap in the market for cost and performance sensitive ASIC processors, Cambridge Consultants has developed XAP4, a brand new 16-bit RISC microprocessor IP core.
 XAP4 is aimed at ASIC designers who currently use larger and more expensive 32-bit processor cores and where an advanced 16-bit core would offer both optimal performance and a reduction in cost.

 To see the full story please see

-The subject matter is quite technical but the principle is clear and would work for most kinds of press releases.
+The subject matter is quite technical but the principle is clear and demonstrated through short words and copy.
+This sort of writing would work for most kinds of press releases.
 The brevity of the summary forces them to concentrate on the key points ("optimal performance and a reduction in cost" to my mind) without any waffle.

 Data-driven PR.
 Now that would be a first!